3. Carr, Archie. 1953. ̉The Weeping Woods". In, High Jungles and Low. Gainseville, University Press of Florida.

-7. Ocotal is place name in Middle America that means "place of the pines" .
-Ocote is a common name for one of the several species of pine trees native to the highlands of southern Mexico, Guatemala, El Salvador, Honduras, Belize and Nicaragua. "al" or "ar" is a suffix that means "place of".
+7. Ocotal is place name in Central America that means "place of the pines".
+Ocote is a common name for one of the several species of pine trees that grow naturally in Guatemala, El Salvador, Honduras, Belize and Nicaragua. "al" or "ar" is a suffix that means "place of".

 10. Guamil = crop land that has been fallowed.
 You'll learn more about guamil later this semester.